lepisma/lepisma.github.io/_posts/2015-03-20-rowing-a-steamer.md

 [kayak](https://github.com/HIPS/Kayak) etc.) over the more error prone Symbolic and finite diff methods.

 I don't see such spirit for power use of computers in our academia.
 The arguments people usually give here are :

 > "You need to learn the Mathematics first."

-Ah, you are already assume teaching Calculus **in** Mathematics was a waste of time.
+Ah, you are already assume teaching Calculus *in* Mathematics was a waste of time.

 > "You will learn nothing if you use functions directly."

 C'mon, you were going to teach us finite difference stuff, weren't you ?
-Or wait, you did teach that, but that was erratic pen-paper stuff right ?
+Or wait, you did teach that, but that was erratic pen-paper stuff right?
 Computers are not vanity stuff.
 They are not disconnected from Science.
-Hate it or love it, Computation is not a projection of Mathematics on Computers, **it is Mathematics**.
+Hate it or love it, Computation is not a projection of Mathematics on Computers, *it is Mathematics*.